sandor-battaglini-fischer/complex-system-simulation/README.md

 # Romantic Chaos: A study of the emergence of unpredictability in relationships
-For the course "Complex System Simulation" - University of Amsterdam 2024
+As part of the course "Complex System Simulation" - University of Amsterdam 2024

 ### License:
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)